visipedia/caltech-fish-counting/README.md

 ### Prediction Results

 We provide output from our Baseline and Baseline++ methods in MOTChallenge format as well.

+**Results download link coming soon**

 Note that the directory structure for predictions is different from the ground truth annotations.
 After extracting the `tar.gz`, the directory structure is as follows:

 ```
 results/